The Explorers Club: Lectures and publications

 In 2022, the Explorers Club and Discovery Channel formed a partnership to produce a series called Tales from the Explorers Club, which is hosted by Explorers Club member Josh Gates.
 The series covered stories about other famous Explorers Club members such as Ernest Shackleton, Sir Edmund Hillary, Gertrude Bell, Jim Lovell and Jeff Bezos.

+Engagement with United Nations system

+The Explorers Club is formally associated with the United Nations Department of Global Communications and, since 2023, has had a Partnership Agreement with the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+In 2026, it was granted Special Consultative Status with the United Nations Economic and Social Council (ECOSOC).